nuclei/responsive-image/README.md

 This property is used to indicate how the image should be positioned when part of it is cropped, e.g. position it in the `bottom left` corner so that it will overflow on the top and right.
 The default is `center center`

 Available options are: `top`, `bottom`, `left`, `right`, `top-right`, `top-left`, `bottom-right`, `bottom-left`.

+### src, srcset & sizes
+Just like on any image you can use the `src` attribute to define the image src, as well as a combination of `srcset` and `sizes` to define responsive media.

 ### Active
 If `active` is set to true the image will be lazy-loaded immediately, even when not in view.